-In the most recent Metro forecast for the area (Gamma Version provided at TAZ level), Basalt Creek planning area was expected to accommodate about 1,200 new housing units and 2,300 new jobs (mostly industrial, with some service jobs and few retail jobs).
-Details regarding forecast can be found in Appendix A starting on page 17.
-The Buildable Lands Analysis (see Appendix E) influenced the most appropriate locations for employment-based land uses within the planning area.
-See Section Basalt Creek Concept Plan beginning on page 7
+In the most recent Metro forecast for the area, Basalt Creek planning area was expected to accommodate about 1,200 new housing units and 2,300 new jobs (mostly industrial, with some service jobs and few retail jobs).
+The land suitability analysis (see Appendix X, page X) influenced the most appropriate locations for employment-based land uses within the planning area.